jesswhyte/borealis_dataverse_mcp/README.md

 ## Supported Institutions

-Includes mappings for 70+ Canadian institutions including:
+Includes mappings for 70+ Canadian institutions.

-- Larger universities (U of T, UBC, McGill, Alberta, etc.)
-- Regional universities (Brandon, Cape Breton, Lakehead, etc.)
-- Quebec universities (Université de Montréal, Laval, UQAM, etc.)
-- Colleges and research institutes (Georgian, Fanshawe, Sunnybrook, etc.)

 See `borealis_server.py` for the complete list.